In Bangladesh, an old flashpoint re-erupts: Tribals clash with ‘settlers’ and army

 “Following the fall of the Sheikh Hasina government, lawlessness prevailed in the country,” Suhas Chakma said in a statement.
 “Chief Advisor Mohammed Yunus [who heads the country’s interim government] authorised the Bangladesh Army with magisterial power on September 17 but the same Bangladesh Army supported the burning down of the Chakma shops and houses at Dighinala Sadar today.”

-Protests intesnsify
+Protests intensify

-The military press wing warned the riofsk of “terrible riots in three hill districts”.
+The military press wing warned the risk of “terrible riots in three hill districts”.

 Local temple officials also reported attacks on Buddhist religious sites.
 Tritimoy Chakma, a member of the Maitri Bihar temple management committee in Rangamati, confirmed the temple had been looted.
 “It was chaos,” he said.